Apoorva-lokhande/DevSecOps-Internship/docs/Complete-pipeline.md

 ## Objective

-The aim of this section is to perform dynamic analysis using DAST tools on DVNA and solve the 6th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).
+The aim of this section is to define complete structure of CI/CD pipeline and solve all the points [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 ## Complete Pipeline